skysthelimit68/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM, short for Document Object Model represents all the html elements in a webpage.

 2. What is an event?

+An event is any interaction a user has with the web page.
+Mostly done via the mouse and the keyboard.

 3. What is an event listener?

+When an event (user interaction) with a specific html/web element that needs to be acknowledged when triggered, we use an event listener on that element.
+By placing an event listener to an element, it first acknowledge the specific user interaction with that element had been triggered (click, mouseover…etc), then provide a callback function to perform what needed to be done.

 4. Why would we convert a NodeList into an Array?

+NodeList is an array-like object that, unlike an array, cannot utilize array method other than .forEach.
+So by using Array.from(nodeList), we can turn a NodeList into an Array and utilize all the array methods Array has to offer.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up